kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0221 Tariffs.md

 \(a\) Each filer that files an electronic tariff under this subpart shall make available to any person so requesting, a subscription service meeting the terms of paragraph (b) of this section.

-\(b\) Under the required subscription service, remote access shall be allowed to any subscriber to the on-line tariff database, including access to the justification required by §221.205.
+\(b\) Under the required subscription service, remote access shall be allowed to any subscriber to the on-line tariff database, including access to the justification required by [[Volume 4/A Economic regulations/0221 Tariffs.md#§221.205   Justification and explanation for certain fares.|§221.205]].
 The subscription service shall not preclude the offering of additional services by the filer or its agent.

 \(c\) The filer at its option may establish a charge for providing the required subscription service to subscribers: Provided that the charge may not exceed a reasonable estimate of the added cost of providing the service.